60-day notice of information collection.

 Need for Collection

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that 2,962 respondents will take 5 seconds to mark the firearm.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: It is estimated that 50,000 respondents will take 30 minutes to comply with the required information.

-If additional information is required contact: Jerri Murray, Department Clearance Officer, Policy and Planning Staff, Justice Management Division, Department of Justice, Two Constitution Square, Room 2E-508, 145 N Street NE., Washington, DC 20530.
+If additional information is required contact: Jerri Murray, Department Clearance Officer, Policy and Planning Staff, Justice Management Division, Department of Justice, Two Constitution Square, Room 2E-502, 145 N Street NW., Washington, DC 20530.

 Department Clearance Officer, PRA, U.S. Department of Justice.